 The Intercostal Space is the space between any two adjacent ribs.
 Intercostal spaces are numbered as well, beginning with the space immediately below the first rib (technically between the first and second rib).
 This is intercostal space number one.
 The numbers for intercostal spaces increase as you move downward toward the abdomen.
 For example, the intercostal space between the fifth and sixth ribs is intercostal space five.

-This general area of the human anatomy is heavily muscled.
+This general area of human anatomy is heavily muscled.
 There are far more muscles here than you might first imagine.
-Along the back the very large latissimus dorsi muscles are the outermost layer of muscles.
+Along the back, the very large latissimus dorsi muscles are the outermost layer of muscles.
 In the front are the pectoralis major muscles covering the upper ribs.
 The lower frontal ribs are covered by the rectus abdominis muscles.
-On the sides the serratus anterior muscles form the outer and most visible layer of muscles.
-Inside of the serratus anterior muscles are the external abdominal oblique muscles.
-Finally we come to the intercostal muscles.
+On the sides, the serratus anterior muscles represent the outer and most visible layer of muscles.
+Inside of the outer muscle layer is the external abdominal oblique muscles.
+Finally, we come to the intercostal muscles.

 There are three sets of intercostal muscles that are attached directly to and between the ribs.
 These are the external intercostal muscles, the internal intercostal muscles, and the innermost intercostal muscles.